AdamSobieski/Argumentation/Documents/Bindings.md

 ## A Supporting Model

-Here is a supporting model that would work with many argument models.
+Here is a supporting model that can work with many argument models.

 ```cs
 public interface IBinding